MoritzLost/ProcessWireDev/site/03-templating-and-development/05-processwire-responsive-images.md

 ## How to use the component and determine the sizes queries

 Twig templates can be included using the unsurprisingly named [include function](https://twig.symfony.com/doc/3.x/functions/include.html).
 It takes the name of the template to include, as well as any number of arguments to pass to the included template.
-Arguments are provided as associative arrays (see [Hash literals](https://twig.symfony.com/doc/3.x/templates.html#literals)), which is nice because it allows us to only specifiy the arguments we need.
+Arguments are provided as associative arrays (see [Hash literals](https://twig.symfony.com/doc/3.x/templates.html#literals)), which is nice because it allows us to only specify the arguments we need.
 Here's a barebones call that only passes an image:

 {% raw %}
 ```twig